-With no need for expensive and time-consuming tooling, products can be tested and tweaked instantly before mass production.
+With no need for expensive and time-consuming tooling, products can be tested and tweaked instantly before large scale 3D printing.
 It’s modern-day design with no limits or restraints.

 Our 3D HQ in Telford is now fully stocked with our Covid-19 protection products and we’re ready to make these controls available beyond our own group to support the phased return to work and help get Britain back on track.

-Get in touch to enquire about these products or to talk to our engineers about an idea of your own.
+Get in touch to enquire about these products or to talk to our engineers about our 3D CAD design service.